Rak-r/OpenPodCar_V2/README.md

 OpenPodCar is a donor scooter vehicle which is transformed into autonomous vehicle with the integration of Robot Operating System (ROS) with the added support of newly released ROS2.
 The vehilce used for the implementation of our research and experiments can be found at Pihsiang TE-889XLSN hard-canopy scooter (branded in UK as ShopriderTraverso) (found here: https://www.smartscooters.co.uk/Traveso-Mobility-Scooter).

-# ROS2 Humble & Gazebo Garden
+# ROS2 Humble & Gazebo Fortress
 This project is the complete new port from ROS1of OpenPodCar1 to ROS2.
 The full software features the ROS2 Humble version and for simulation is done with new Gazebo Garden.
 The OpenPodcar_2 package consists of sub-packages namely; `pod2_description`, `pod2_bringup`, `pod2_navigation`, `pod2_sensor_tools`, `pod2_yolo`, `pod2_msgs`.